davidje13/neutrino-typescript/README.md

 ### tsconfig.json

-A `tsconfig.json` file will be generated automatcially by `rewrite-tsconfig` and should be included in your repository.
+A `tsconfig.json` file will be generated automatically by `rewrite-tsconfig` and should be included in your repository.
 It does not have to be included (the `prelint` script will generate it when needed), but including it is recommended because many IDEs will look for it to configure their own type